 Wärtsilä has a corporate level risk management policy which defines and formalises the Businesses’ risk management and reporting procedures.
 The document acts as a risk management guideline generating a common understanding over risk related concepts.
 It harmonises and structures the way of working with respect to risk management within the group in order to achieve a process whereby the risks identified are measurable and possible to consolidate.
-The policy brings consistency to risk management practice, provides a structure for the organisation and Businesses to handle day-to-day risk management tasks in accordance with the agreed processes, and provides a unified vocabulary to provide further guidance with respect to generic terms and definitions relating to risk management.
+The policy brings consistency to risk management practice, and provides a structure for the organisation and Businesses to handle day-to-day risk management tasks in accordance with the agreed processes.
+It also provides a unified vocabulary to provide further guidance with respect to generic terms and definitions relating to risk management.

-The Businesses are responsible for the risks and rewards, and thus managing risks is in the responsibility of business management teams and individual managers.
+The Businesses are responsible for the risks and rewards, and thus managing risks is in the responsibility of Business Management teams and individual managers.
 The risk management process controls exposures to risk by using systematic mapping, assessment, treatment, reporting, monitoring and control of risks, including the reporting of residual risks.
 Wärtsilä’s risk management process is based upon the ISO 31000 Risk Management Guidelines and Principles, and the vocabulary of ISO 31000 has been adopted in order to streamline risk related communication within the Group.

-The risk management process at Wärtsilä is embedded in Wärtsilä’s culture and practices, and tailored to fit the business functions and processes of the organisation.
+The risk management process at Wärtsilä is embedded in Wärtsilä’s culture and practices, and has been tailored to fit the business functions and processes of the organisation.
 The process can be seen as a continuous loop consisting of the repetitive steps of context establishment, risk assessment, risk treatment, communication and consultation, and finally monitoring and review.

 Risk mitigation actions are decided in the normal course of business.
-At its meetings, the Board of Management conducts annual Management Reviews for each Business and certain main support functions, addressing also their risks and risk mitigation.
+At its meetings, the Board of Management conducts annual management reviews for each Business and certain main support functions, addressing also their risks and risk mitigation.
 The identified risks are labelled as either internal or external; they are quantified in euro, and their probabilities are estimated.
 The Group risk report is then prepared and presented to the Board of Directors.

 Risk management is part of the Businesses’ management process and has been integrated into the Business Management teams’ agenda.
 The Businesses are accountable for organising and reporting on risk management from their underlying geographical business areas, business lines, organisations, and product centres.
 All follow-up actions are also the Businesses’ responsibility.

-The relevant risks for Wärtsilä have been classified under four categories; strategic, operational, hazard and compliance, and financial risks.
+The relevant risks for Wärtsilä have been classified under four categories; strategic, operational, hazard, and financial risks.
 The potential loss expectancy is highest with strategic and operational risks and lowest with hazard and financial risks.
 The risks in most of the categories can have both upside and downside impacts.
 In this regard, hazard risks are an exception, since for them only a negative effect is possible.